recolic/wash-connect-crack/README.md

 ```

 4. (maybe u need to update the location code?)
-5. clear storage for wash connect app, **enter laundry room before open the app**, login with random password, start the washing machine
+5. Before first use: clear storage for wash connect app, **enter laundry room before open the app**, login with random password, start the washing machine
-6. when the washing machine is started, close the app and clear storage.
+6. Enjoy.

+If your app doesn't work: repeat step 5

 ## docker image